octodns/octodns/docs/records.rst

 TXT and SPF need an additional compatibility rule because their legacy ``parse_rdata_text()`` method accepted raw internal text.
-When ``from_rdata_text()`` receives multiple wholly unquoted character-string tokens, it treats the original input as raw text and preserves its spaces.
+When ``from_rdata_text()`` receives wholly unquoted input carrying a signal that it is not presentation format, it treats the original input as raw text.
+There are two such signals: multiple character-string tokens, in which case its spaces are preserved, and an unquoted ``;``, which DNS master-file syntax would otherwise treat as the start of a comment and discard along with the rest of the value.
+The latter matters for values such as DKIM and DMARC records, which routinely carry unquoted semicolons.

-Quoted or mixed quoted/unquoted input follows DNS presentation semantics and its character-strings concatenate.
+Quoted or mixed quoted/unquoted input follows DNS presentation semantics and its character-strings concatenate; a ``;`` inside a quoted character-string is an ordinary literal.
 Providers that already know they have raw TXT/SPF text should use ``TxtValue.normalize_raw_text()`` explicitly.
 The method returns normalized internal text suitable for constructing either TXT or SPF records.
 In the other direction, raw-text providers should call